cr3mov/writeups/1337up23-web-owasp.md

 #0 /var/www/html/db.php(11): mysqli->query('select * from o...') #1 /var/www/html/search.php(21): sqlquery('select * from o...') #2 {main} thrown in /var/www/html/db.php on line 11
 ```

 So it adds `AND position('value' in key)` for every query parameter in reversed order.
 Interesting.
-Looks like we can try format string injection out here.
+Looks like we can try format string injection.

 `https://owasp.ctf.intigriti.io/search.php?a=%1$s)  AND 0;--&id=1`